awinardi1004/mage-project-etl/README.md

 To script the data loader in Python, click on [loader.py](scripts/loader.py).
 For the Python Transformer scripts, open [transform.py](scripts/transform.py), and for the Data Exporter scripts, select [exporter.py](scripts/exporter.py).

 ## Sales Report
+visualization created using looker studio. you can see it [here](hhttps://lookerstudio.google.com/s/utn72bqtyLM)